On the Topic of the Top-tronic

 Other Hermes “Top-tronics”, as well as other Hermes and Japy electronic typewriters (Hermes Palliard took over Japy in 1971), were supplied by Olivetti after they took over the Switzerland headquartered Hermes Precisa in 1984.

-Olivetti acquired AT & T in 1983, so some of the models listed may also have been sold as AT & T typewriters:
+In 1983, 25% of Olivetti Corporate stock was purchased by AT & T, making AT & T a distributor of Olivetti products and vice-versa.
+As a result, several of the models listed here may have also been sold as AT & T typewriters:

 - Hermes 26 portable – especially made for Hermes by Olivetti with a paltry speed of 10 cps.